 When booting PC a White Box is displayed and Windows does not start

-This problem should only occur when you are running a ESET Endpoint Encryption version earlier than client v4.9.2, if you are not, please submit a ticket.
+This problem should only occur when you are running a ESET Endpoint Encryption version earlier than client v4.9.2, if you are not, please contact support.

 The workstation is running Windows 10 which is encrypted with Full Disk Encryption.
 When booted the user is prompted for and enters their credentials.
 The workstation displays an empty white box above the DESLOCK ENCRYPTION BY ESET text and Windows does not load.
 If the system is left for a few minutes it returns to asking for the Full Disk Encryption username and password.

 The screenshot below shows the display that occurs:

 There was a problem with previous releases of Windows 10 which could cause the data in the EFI System Partition to become corrupted when using third party software that modifies the partition from outside of Windows such as DESlock+.
 In some instances, this can cause the operating system to be unable to start.
 This problem has been resolved in the Fall Creators Update (build 1709) release of Windows 10.